Worksmart Limited is committed to respecting your privacy and to complying with applicable data protection and privacy laws.

 What type of information is collected from you?

-We endeavour to collect and use your personal information only with your knowledge and consent and typically when you use our services, make customer enquiries, register for information or other services, request information, or when you respond to communications from us.
+We endeavour to collect and use your personal information only with your knowledge and consent, typically when you use our services, make customer enquiries, register for information or other services, request information, or when you respond to communications from us.

 The personal information we collect, store and use might include:

-- operational information obtained in the course of carrying out our business including, but no limited to CCTV footage, recording of phone calls, logs of visitors; and
+operational information obtained in the course of carrying out our business including, but not limited to CCTV footage, recording of phone calls, logs of visitors; and

 How and why is your information used?